 This really is a 'picture book.'
-Hence, were this all one file, it would be an enormous download (as a pdf in screen resolution almost 400MB).
-Accordingly, this "book" is broken into about 30 sections, each of which is a separate Acrobat Reader .pdf file.
-Within the Table of Content, each section title is a link that opens that section in a new Reader window.
-The files are big, so they do take time to load.
+Hence, were this all one file, it would be an enormous download (as a pdf in 600dpi resolution almost 500MB).
+Accordingly, this "book" is broken into about 30 chapters, each of which is a separate Acrobat Reader .pdf file.
+Within the Table of Content at the end of each chapter, each title is a link that opens that chapter in a new Reader window.
+Some of the files are big (5-15MB), so they do take time to load.
 When you are done, the Table of Content comes up at then end of each chapter.
-If you get lost, click the Wildergarten Press logo icon (Y usually at the lower right of each image) and it will open a new Table of Content file in your Internet browser.
+If you get lost, click the Wildergarten Press logo W usually at the lower right of each image and it will take you to the Table of Content page at the end of the chapter.